Effective Fall 2015

-All upper-division coursework must be completed with a grade of C- or Pass or better.
-All coursework used to satisfy minor requirements must be taken graded.
+All upper-division coursework must be completed with a grade of C- or better.

-Students who receive two grades below C- in upper-division core courses, or three grades below C- in any upper-division classes, may be removed from the minor.
+Students who receive two grades below C- in upper-division core courses, or three grades below C- in upper division elective CIS classes, will be removed from the minor.

 |Lower-Division Courses (20 credits)||20|

 |Complete the following sequences concurrently.
 Courses must be taken graded.

 |Complete the following course.
 It must be taken graded.

 |Upper-Division Electives (8 credits)||8|

 |Complete at least two upper-division CIS courses.
 All courses must be taken graded.
 Courses numbered 399-409 will be counted only if permission is obtained before registering for the course.